nediyon/sample-routing/README.md

 ==============

 The web application provide a ReST api to get a list of Countries with them local currencies and returned a JSON response.
-It ha no client side.
+The Application has no client side.

 # Server side stack
 - Java 1.7.
 - Maven for building, testing and running the application.
-- Spring Security .
+- Spring Security
 - Spring MVC with hateoas
 - Spring Integration
 - Hazelcast for caching